Accounts receivable: It’s simple until it’s not.

 How to prepare for accounts receivable automation

-When was the last time you questioned why your accounts receivable process is the way it is?
+When was the last time you questioned why your process is the way it is?
 To automate any workflow, you need to start by deconstructing it.
-Here’s how you can start to prepare to automate your accounts receivables, step by step:
+Here's how you can start to prepare to automate your accounts receivables, step by step:

 1. Analyze your current accounts receivable process for bottlenecks.

 This step is especially important for businesses with a lot of outstanding payments.
 Start by writing down your entire accounts receivable process and answering some basic questions: How long does it take me to get paid on average?
 When late payments happen, why do they happen?
 Which part of the payment process can I make easier for my customers?
 How long are my typical payment terms?
-Do I need to shorten them to free up some cash flow?
+Do I need to shorten them to improve cash flow?

 2. Choose which parts of your accounts receivable processes are ripe for automation.

 Every business is different, and you may not need to automate every step of your accounts receivable process.
 On the one hand, you may be getting paid on time but wasting a lot of time on manual data entry.
-On the other hand, you may be trying to figure out how to improve your cash flow in the short term, and you’re not worried about tackling manual data entry just yet.
+On the other hand, you may be trying to figure out how to improve your cash flow in the short term, and you're not worried about tackling manual data entry just yet.
+It's worth looking at how automated accounts receivable software could save you time and money.

 3. Choose a payment automation platform.